Deepak9912/Spiritual-Roots/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+## Validation check
+The webiste was check on W3C to validate HTML AND CSS code structure.
+1. HTML Validation

+2. CSS Validation

 ## Credits

 ## Content